Design-Create-Solar/rps-training/README.md

 * Whether the CPU will always win, lose, or tie.
 In short, as long as there is a win/lose condition, it is sufficient.

 #### Environment
+For this repository, we will be using **[Create React App](https://github.com/facebook/create-react-app)** to automatically set build preconfigurations (Webpack & Babel) for React development.
+Main benefits:
+* Minimalistic build
+* Simple deployment
+* Client-side rendering & lack of SEO support will not impact performance.